 On Daily Routines, we profile successful leaders, entrepreneurs, artists, executives and athletes to explore the routines, schedules, habits and typical day in their life.

-The Democratic vice presidential nominee for the 2020 United States presidential election likes to run through airports in her Converse sneakers.
+Here’s a fact: the Vice President-elect of the United States, Kamala Harris, likes to run through airports in her Converse sneakers.

 In between supporting Joe Biden as his running mate for his presidency bid, and serving as a Senator for California, a role she’s held since 2017, Harris certainly has her plate full, which would explain the running through airports in Chuck Taylors.
 Not to mention she’s also jugging family responsibilities — she’s married to attorney Douglas Emhoff and is the stepmother to his two children, Cole and Ella.

 In order to find balance, I feel very strongly about two things in particular in terms of routine.
 Work out, and eat well.2 Simple Ways To Keep Healthy At A Demanding Job | HuffPost

 On a typical day, Harris wakes up at 6am and squeezes in a workout every morning.
 “Usually it’s half an hour on the elliptical or SoulCycle, and on the weekends Soul Survivor,” she told The Cut.
 “Sometimes I swim if it’s not going to create an issue with my hair.”

 In an interview with Lena Dunham’s email newsletter, Lenny Letter, Harris spoke more about prioritising a healthy lifestyle, “I work out every morning.
 Only half an hour.
 I get on the treadmill.
 That’s it.
 Every morning, I don’t care what time.
 It gets your blood flowing.
 It gets your adrenaline flowing.”